 Osteoporosis is one of the major geriatric diseases.
 Osteoporosis causes chronic lumbago and bone fracture that disturbs activity in daily life in older adults.
-Bone mineral density was measured by dual xray absorptiometry (DXA, Hologic QDR-4500).
+Thoracic and lumbar radiography was assessed for the osteoporotic changes and fracture.
+Bone mineral density was also measured by dual x-ray absorptiometry (DXA, Hologic QDR-4500).
 Four scans, including whole body, lumbar spine L2 to L4, right and left femoral bone neck, were taken.
-Moreover, bone density was also measured by high quality peripheral quantitative computed tomography (pQCT, Dinsiscan 1000).